bhav09/NLP-Basics/README.md

 (make sure to have a python environment running on your cmd for the same)

+The order of learning all the theory and code should be in the order as that of the topics mentioned in the resource section.

 Resources:

     1.More about NLP : https://machinelearningmastery.com/natural-language-processing/

+    Topics:

     2. Tokenization : https://intellipaat.com/community/9025/tokenization-in-nlp